Kai-Wei-626/leetcode---Kai/test.md

 ## 2 Process Description

-*Project development process description as a set of activities; for each development process activity, provide the following:*

-- *Activity name (verb or verb phrase)*
-- *Activity description (concise paragraph)*
-- *Entrance criteria (inputs needed for the activity)*
-- *Exit criteria (outputs produced by the activity and how you know it has been completed satisfactorily)*
 Inception:
-- Activity name: Requirement gathering and business modeling.
+- Activity name: Vision and business modeling.
-- Activity description: Collect requirements based on use cases and create business model with UML diagram.
+- Activity description: Translate ideas to general vision of the core project's requiremens, key features, and main constraints by UML diagram.
+Create business model based on potential business cases.
-- Entrance criteria: Use cases and requirement from professor Alex.
+- Entrance criteria: Ideas and requirements from professor Alex.
 - Exit criteria: UML chart with attributes and methods defined.

 Elaboration:
-- Activity name: Use cases analysis and architecture design
+- Activity name: Use cases analysis and architecture design.
-- Activity description: Create use cases
+- Activity description: Create and analyze use cases, design initial architecture model.
+- Entrance criteria: Dynamic user behaviours, system feasibiliy comparation analysis.
+- Exit criteria: Use case model and initial architecture design.

 Construction:
+- Activity name: Feature implementation and unit test.
+- Activity description: Build software, launch all features that passes all units test and all use cases.
+- Entrance criteria: Tasklist, project timeline.
+- Exit criteria: Software Prototype.

 Transition:
+- Activity name: Deployment and maintenance.
+- Activity description: Deploy the software with selected platform and infrastructure and soft launch product in a limited range of users.
+Maintain and release new feature based on user feedback.
+- Entrance criteria: Well developed software with stable performance.
+Cost Analysis and monetization plan.
+- Exit criteria: Deployment.

 ## 3 Team